frc1678/android-homework/HOMEWORK1.md

 Welcome.
 My purpose is to show you how layouts and UI work in android, as well as teaching you the basics of github.
 Now to begin, clone this repository, where you will be demonstrating your prowess of android UIs and Layouts.
 However, you may need some help along the way.
 To make your life easier, most, if not all, of the resources you require will be listed here.
 Do not see their use as a weakness.
-In fact, navigating documentation is another key skill that even MLG Programmers make use of from time to time.
+In fact, navigating documentation is another key skill that even MLG Programmers make use of ~~from time to time~~ all day every day.

 [Android Developer Website](http://developer.android.com/training/index.html)

 Alright, so, on to the good stuff: the project.

+You'll be making a live chat app.
+In this homework assignment, you'll create the layout for the first screen that the user will see.

 To begin, create a new android project, and name it whatever your heart desires.
 However, you will soon encounter a screen that looks something like this:
 ![SDK image](Images/SDK.png)